Chaika (camera)

-Flange focal distance for the lens was shorter than the standard M39 mount used by early Leica and compatible cameras - 27.5mm compared to 28.8mm for Leica - and the lens will not focus to infinity on such bodies.
+Flange focal distance for the removable lenses was shorter than the standard M39 mount used by early Leica and compatible cameras - 27.5mm compared to 28.8mm for Leica - and the lens will not focus to infinity on such bodies.
 The intention was to use the lens to enlarge the negatives, not interchangeability with other cameras or lenses.
+Lenses designed for Leica-compatible rangefinder cameras will not focus to infinity if fitted to a Chaika body, even if a spacer is used to correct flange focal distance, since the space behind the lens is limited and insufficient for the rangefinder coupling which protrudes beyond the rear of the lens at infinity.